dkriegner/xrayutilities/README.txt

 in any web-browser, after the installation is finished.

-To build the PDF documentation from the sources use sphinx:
+To build the PDF documentation from the sources use:

-  sphinx-build -b latex doc/source doc/latex
+  python setup.py build_doc -b latex
-  cd doc/latex; make
+  cd build/sphinx/latex; make

+You will need sphinx and pdflatex including latex-recommended, latex-extra and fonts-recommended.

-or generate a texinfo file using
+Or generate a texinfo file using

-  sphinx-build -b texinfo doc/source doc/texinfo
+  python setup.py build_doc -b texinfo
-  cd doc/texinfo; make
+  cd build/sphinx/texinfo; make

 PACKAGING